smit-ai/rfid_flutter_plugin/rfid_flutter_android/README.md

 RFID implementation package for the Android platform, supporting UART and URA4 related devices.

+**This plugin is intended only for a specific, pre-integrated device environment and is not a general-purpose RFID plugin; unvalidated devices may not function.
+Integrate with caution.**

 ## 📦 Features

 ### 🔌 Device Support